 American Academy of Otolaryngology.
 Global directory to locate a voice doctor.

 Self-Help for Vocal Health.
 From The National Center for Voice and Speech.

 Vocal health guidelines from the Lions Voice Clinic of the Univ. of Minnesota.

 Tips for Performers.
 From the Duke Voice Care Center.

 Vocal health resources from the National Center for Voice and Speech.

 Effects of Medications on Voice and Speech, from the National Center for Voice and Speech.
-More than 200 medications and their effects.
+Info about more than 200 medications.